COS301-SE-2025/API-Threat-Assessment-Tool/Documentation/src/content/docs/reference/srs.md

 - View a vulnerability report that highlights issues and suggests fixes

+- Add tags to endpoints to indicate sensitivity or access level

 - Export the report in PDF so I can use it/look at it later

 - Save the scan session so I can review or share results later